DmitriBogdanov/UTL/docs/module_time.md

 ## Motivation

-Most of the things implemented in this module are quite simple to do using a native `<chrono>` API, however a lot of the time simple and common use cases require a rather hefty amount of boilerplate or tends to be implemented incorrectly by most examples found online.
+Most of the things implemented in this module are quite simple to do using a native `<chrono>` API, however a lot of the time simple and common use cases require a rather hefty amount of boilerplate or tend to be implemented incorrectly by most examples found online.

-Below are some of the "motivating examples" showcasing that:
+Below are some of the "motivating examples" showcasing that problem:

 ### Get elapsed time as `double`